Top Ten Best Drum Sets

 3 Craviotto

-I've owned great sounding drums from DW, Yamaha, Pearl, Ludwig...
-I also have owned a vintage 67 ludwig kit in great shape.
-However, my Craviottos are BY FAR the best quality in craftsmanship and sound that I've every played.
+I've owned great sounding drums from DW, Yamaha, Pearl, and Ludwig.
+I also have owned a vintage '67 Ludwig kit in great shape.
+However, my Craviottos are BY FAR the best in craftsmanship and sound that I've ever played.
 Beautiful and yet so incredibly pure sounding.
 No doubt they are expensive, but totally worth every penny.

 4 Sonor

 Easily the highest quality out there.
-Sound is subjective and changes from person to person but I've never heard a high-end sonor that didn't blow me away.
-Expensive but without a doubt worth it for those who want something that sets itself above the conpitition.
-Vertical grain shells and the highest quality finishes out there, Sonor SQ2 for the win
+Sound is subjective and changes from person to person, but I've never heard a high-end Sonor that didn't blow me away.
+Expensive but without a doubt worth it for those who want something that sets itself above the competition.
+Vertical grain shells and the highest quality finishes out there, Sonor SQ2 for the win.

 Sonor is a super good drum company!
-Sonor has nice thick wood to provide great sound!
-The kick drum can give a nice, warm sound for jazz, or a hard punchy sound for rock and roll.
-Sonor drums are handcrafted in Germany and they are made with no mistake!
+Sonor has nice, thick wood to provide great sound.
+The kick drum can give a nice, warm sound for jazz or a hard, punchy sound for rock and roll.
+Sonor drums are handcrafted in Germany, and they are made with no mistakes!

 5 Noble & Cooley

-I'm not familiar this drum brand until tre cool used this.
-They started since 1854.
-I know dw, tama, yamaha, gretch, sonor.
-They made great drum sounds but nothing beats the original.
+I wasn't familiar with this drum brand until Tre Cool used them.
+They started in 1854.
+I know DW, Tama, Yamaha, Gretsch, and Sonor.
+They make great drum sounds, but nothing beats the original.

 Love my N&C kit!
-Fantastic in R&B, blues, pop, jazz and rock.
+Fantastic for R&B, blues, pop, jazz, and rock.

 6 Ludwig